1994 British Grand Prix

 The 1994 British Grand Prix was a Formula One motor race held at Silverstone on 10 July 1994.
 It was the eighth race of the 1994 Formula One World Championship.

 The 60-lap race was won from pole position by local driver Damon Hill, driving a Williams-Renault.
-Drivers' Championship leader, German Michael Schumacher, crossed the line second in his Benetton-Ford, but was subsequently disqualified for overtaking Hill on the formation lap and failing to serve a stop-go penalty in time; he was also given a two-race ban.
+Drivers' Championship leader, German Michael Schumacher, crossed the line second in his Benetton-Ford, but was subsequently disqualified for overtaking Hill on the formation lap and failing to serve a stop-go penalty in time; he was also given a two-race ban that he served at the Italian and Portuguese Grands Prix.
 Frenchman Jean Alesi was thus classified second in his Ferrari, with Finn Mika Häkkinen third in a McLaren-Peugeot.

 Report

 Pre-race

 Going into this race, Benetton's Michael Schumacher led the Drivers' Championship with 66 points out of a possible 70.
 Williams' Damon Hill was second on 29 points, followed by Ferrari drivers Gerhard Berger and Jean Alesi on 17 and 13 respectively.
 Benetton led the Constructors' Championship with 67 points, followed by Ferrari on 36 and Williams on 31.

 Following his appearance at the previous round in France, Nigel Mansell had returned to his CART commitments in America, so David Coulthard returned in the second Williams to partner Hill.